35 Mexico Travel Tips You Need to Read Before Traveling

 You may also like:

 Mexicans are very formal.
-I noticed it working in a Mexican office, where the work emails I received were like 400 hundred words, of which only 50 were the actual message.
+I noticed it working in a Mexican office, where the work emails I received were like 400 words, of which only 50 were the actual message.
 The rest were all formalities.
-Even in an informal situation, Mexican keep their formal attitude.
+Even in informal situations, Mexicans maintain a formal attitude.

-But the weirdest part was to hear strangers wishing me “Buen provecho” (meaning “have a good meal”) while sitting at a restaurant.
+But the weirdest part was hearing strangers wish me “Buen provecho” (meaning “have a good meal”) while I was sitting at a restaurant.
 That was awkward, but I have learned now, and I am doing it too.

 The funny part is that when I go back to Italy I feel like doing the same and that would be really embarrassing because we don’t do it.